antmicro/sdi-mipi-bridge-hw/sw_setup.rst

-BSP supporting SDI-MIPI Bridge
+Host software supporting SDI-MIPI Bridge
 ==============================

-The BSP is based on Linux4Tegra 32.4.4 release.
+The host software is based on Linux4Tegra 32.4.4 release.

 Hardware setup
 --------------

-The BSP is prepared for Jetson Xavier NX module on `Antmicro's Jetson Nano Baseboard <https://github.com/antmicro/jetson-nano-baseboard>`_.
+The host software is prepared for Jetson Xavier NX module on `Antmicro's Jetson Nano Baseboard <https://github.com/antmicro/jetson-nano-baseboard>`_.
 The SDI-MIPI Bridge board is connected to the J7 FFC connector of the baseboard.

 Building the software